 Loans that are treated as deemed distributions or that are actual distributions are subject to Federal income tax withholding.
-If a distribution occurs after the loan is made, you must withhold only if you distributed cash or property (other than employer securities) at the time of the deemed or actual
+If a distribution occurs after the loan is made, you must withhold only if you distributed cash or property (other than employer securities) at the time of the deemed or actual distribution.
+See section 72(p), 72(e)(4)(A), and Regulations section 1.72(p)-1.

 Subsequent distributions.
 If a participant makes any cash repayments on a loan that was reported on Form 1099-R as a deemed distribution, the repayments increase the participant's tax basis in the plan as if the repayments were after-tax contributions.
-However, such repayments are not treated as after-tax contributions for purposes of section 401(m) or 415(c)(2)(B).
+However, such repayments are not treated as after-tax contributions for purposes of section 401(m) or 415(c)(2)(B)